North American B-25 Mitchell: Postwar (USAF) use

-In 1947, legislation created an independent United States Air Force and by that time, the B-25 inventory numbered only a few hundred.
+In 1947, legislation created an independent United States Air Force (USAF) and by that time, the B-25 inventory numbered only a few hundred.
 Some B-25s continued in service into the 1950s in training, reconnaissance, and support roles.
-The principal use during this period was undergraduate training of multiengine aircraft pilots slated for reciprocating engine or turboprop cargo, aerial refueling, or reconnaissance aircraft.
+The principal use during this period was as pilot trainers, radar control trainers, weather reconnaissance, and transports.
 Others were assigned to units of the Air National Guard in training roles in support of Northrop F-89 Scorpion and Lockheed F-94 Starfire operations.

 During its USAF tenure, many B-25s received the so-called "Hayes modification" and as a result, surviving B-25s often have exhaust systems with a semicollector ring that splits emissions into two different systems.
 The upper seven cylinders are collected by a ring, while the other cylinders remain directed to individual ports.

 TB-25J-25-NC Mitchell, 44-30854, the last B-25 in the USAF inventory, assigned at March AFB, California, as of March 1960, was flown to Eglin AFB, Florida, from Turner Air Force Base, Georgia, on 21 May 1960, the last flight by a USAF B-25.
 It was presented by Brigadier General A. J. Russell, Commander of SAC's 822d Air Division at Turner AFB, to the Air Proving Ground Center Commander, Brigadier General Robert H. Warren.
 He in turn presented the bomber to Valparaiso, Florida, Mayor Randall Roberts on behalf of the Niceville-Valparaiso Chamber of Commerce.
 Four of the original Tokyo Raiders were present for the ceremony, Colonel (later Major General) David Jones, Colonel Jack Simms, Lieutenant Colonel Joseph Manske, and retired Master Sergeant Edwin W. Horton.
-It was donated back to the Air Force Armament Museum c.
-1974 and marked as Doolittle's 40-2344.
+It was donated back to the Air Force Armament Museum around 1974 and marked as Doolittle's 40-2344.